 Pick a topic that is relevant to your niche and to your audience and create a unique 300-500 word article for your site using the methods discussed above.
 Once you have created this content, schedule it for publishing on your site.

-Did you enjoy this tutorial?
-If so, please take a moment to use the links below and share this information with other online users.
+Did you find this tutorial useful?
+If so, please use the social buttons below to share this post with others.